WoutDLN/woutdln.github.io/_talks/2025-09-08_boras_digital.md

 description: Local Seminar
 author: Dillen, Wout
 year: 2025
-title: The Digital Scholarly Edition and the Library.
-Issues With the Long-Term Preservation of Complex Digital Objects
+title: The Digital Scholarly Edition and the Library
+subtitle: Issues With the Long-Term Preservation of Complex Digital Objects
 venue: University of Borås
 eventtitle: SSLIS Seminar
 eventtitleaddon: Research Seminars of the Swedish School of Library and Information Science